klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/caution.md

 Related APIs: [eth_getHeaderByNumber](./block.md#eth_getheaderbynumber), [eth_getHeaderByHash](./block.md/#eth_getheaderbyhash).

-* Please read the description ":warning:" carefully.
+* Please read the description :warning: carefully.
 * The :white_check_mark: icon in the description denotes that the field used in the same way as in Ethereum.

 | Ethereum Header Field | Klaytn Header Field     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                            |